Royal Flying Doctor Service: Current operations

 The service also uses not just aircraft but also four-wheel drives and other utility land vehicles to aid in transportation and communications.

 Organisation

-The RFDS is made up of seven legal entities – RFDS of Australia, Central Operations, Queensland Section, South Eastern Section, Tasmania, Victoria and Western Operations.
+The RFDS is made up of seven legal entities: RFDS of Australia (federation office), Central Operations, Queensland Section, South Eastern Section, Tasmania, Victoria and Western Operations.
 The RFDS operates in a federated structure and each of the seven entities has its own Board and Management.
 Each entity operates independently, both financially and operationally.

 The Flying Doctor operates from numerous bases, health services and other facilities (including marketing, fundraising and public relations as well as the national office) across Australia.